-There are various Types of Preference Shares with differences in their structure.
-Some of these are cumulative, non-cumulative, participating, non-participating, redeemable, irredeemable, convertible, non-convertible, callable, adjustable rate preference shares.
+There are various types of Preferences Shares with differences in their structure.
+These are cumulative, non-cumulative, participating, non-participating, redeemable, irredeemable, convertible, non-convertible, callable, and adjustable-rate preference shares.

-Preference shares are like senior citizens of a country who normally get preference at almost everywhere.
-Just like them, in an investment environment, the company issuing preference shares is required to pay a dividend to them before they offer even a penny to equity shareholders.
-Similar is the situation in the event of bankruptcy, the residual money is used first to pay to the preference shareholders.
+Preference shares are like senior citizens of a country who usually get preference almost everywhere.
+Like them, in an investment environment, the company issuing preference shares must pay a dividend to them before offering a single penny to equity shareholders.
+Similar is the situation in the event of bankruptcy; the residual money is used first to pay to the preference shareholders.

-Various types of preference shares are seen in the market based on their different structure, maturity terms, an extent of participation, nature of dividend payment etc.
+Various types of preference shares are seen in the market.
+The classification is on the basis of their different structure, maturity terms, the extent of participation, nature of dividend payment, etc.

 Some of the common types of preference shares are as follows: